Sydney Emanuel Mudd II: Political career

 Mudd's father had told him he would not be seeking re-election, and his last term as Congressman ended in March 1911.
-Mudd II resigned as assistant district attorney in March 1911 to campaign for the seat as US Congressman from Maryland's 5th congressional district.
+Mudd II resigned as assistant district attorney in March 1911 to campaign for the seat as U.S. Congressman from Maryland's 5th congressional district.
 Mudd did not win the Republican nomination in 1912 to run for election to the Sixty-third Congress.
 He was reappointed assistant district attorney in July 1912.

 In March 1914, Mudd resigned again to become a candidate for Congress.
 He was elected in 1914 from the fifth district of Maryland as a Republican to the Sixty-fourth Congress and to the four succeeding Congresses, serving from March 4, 1915, until his death.

 Death

 He died at Johns Hopkins Hospital in Baltimore, Maryland from illness on October 11, 1924.
 He is interred in St. Ignatius’ Catholic Church Cemetery at Chapel Point near La Plata, where his father was also buried.